plone/documentation/docs/contributing/core/plips.md

 for [Products.CMFPlone](https://github.com/Plone/Products.CMFPlone)
 for [issues tagged with "03 type: feature (plip)"](https://github.com/plone/Products.CMFPlone/labels/03%20type%3A%20feature%20%28plip%29).

-Make sure to let us know you intend to review the PLIP by communicating that to the [Framework Team](https://community.plone.org/c/development/framework-team).
+Make sure to let the community know you intend to review the PLIP by communicating that to the [Framework Team](https://community.plone.org/c/development/framework-team).

 Then, follow the instructions for {doc}`reviewing a PLIP <plip-review>`.